Angel (1984 film): Release

 Angel was released in theaters in the United States by New World Pictures on January 13, 1984.
 The film failed to open in the top 5 at the box office, yet grossed $2.2 million on its opening weekend.
-The film managed to stay in the box office top ten for several months, becoming a sleeper hit and eventually earning $17,488,564.
-It was New World's highest grossing picture that year.
+The film stayed in the box office top ten for several months, becoming a sleeper hit and eventually earning $17,488,564.
+It was New World's highest-grossing picture that year.